• Skip to primary navigation

 Don't be afraid of your new Instant Pot!

-If you got an Instant Pot 6 quart 7-in-1 or Instant Pot 6 quart 6-in-1 for Christmas or your birthday but it's still in the box- Get.
+If you got an Instant Pot 6 quart 7-in-1 for Christmas or your birthday but it's still in the box- Get.
 It.
 Out.
 Now!

 It's soup season and you are missing out on some traditional Southern soups that typically take a long time to cook because you think you don't have time during the week to cook them.

 Don't be afraid of your Instant Pot!
-If you are just starting out, watch this video from the official Instant Pot website.
+If you are just starting out, watch my video Instant Pot Guide for Beginners.

 If you want a shortcut beans and greens recipe that is even quicker than this one and doesn't require an Instant Pot, then try my Shortcut Turnip Greens Soup recipe- 4 ingredients and ready in 10 minutes.